Feneg/z3-tracker/README.md

 Retro includes certain entrance buttons relevant to this mode even if entrance randomiser is switched off.
 They represent shops and potential take-any caves.
 In this case these buttons do not offer any functionality beyond left-clicking.

+#### Major items only

+This option assumes that only major item locations are shuffled.
+All locations which do not contain major items in an unmodified game are therefore removed from the maps.

+##### Autotracking

+z3-tracker contains autotracking functionality.
+At time of writing, only items are tracked.
+In order to enable autotracking, ensure that the python websocket package is installed and available and that [QUsb2snes](https://github.com/Skarsnik/QUsb2snes) is running correctly on port 8080.
+You can then enable autotracking in the settings and choose a device to track.
+A status message in the main menu will tell you the current status of the autotracker.

+Note that the autotracker updates at a fixed interval of about five seconds.
+That means once you picked up an item, it will take up to five seconds until it will appear on the item menu.

+At the bottom of the item window, a button 'Auto' will appear.
+Its colour depends on the autotracking status:
+* blue: autotracker is connected and tracking items
+* orange: autotracker is connected but the game is currently not in a state to allow autotracking or the game isn't running at all
+* red: autotracker could not connect to the console/emulator/QUsb2snes

+If you click on the button, you can temporarily switch autotracking off for this window.
+This will allow you to temporarily use this window manually.
+Clicking on the button again will switch back to autotracking and wipe any manual changes you made.

+To disable autotracking entirely, just uncheck the respective option in the settings.

 ### Saving

 ##### Autosaving